awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 ------
 #### [ AWS Health ]

-You can use the AWS Personal Health Dashboard to learn about events that can affect your instance\.
-The Personal Health Dashboard organizes issues in three groups: open issues, scheduled changes, and other notifications\.
+You can use the AWS Health Dashboard to learn about events that can affect your instance\.
+The AWS Health Dashboard organizes issues in three groups: open issues, scheduled changes, and other notifications\.
 The scheduled changes group contains items that are ongoing or upcoming\.

-For more information, see [Getting started with the AWS Personal Health Dashboard](https://docs.aws.amazon.com/health/latest/ug/getting-started-phd.html) in the *AWS Health User Guide*\.
+For more information, see [Getting started with the AWS Health Dashboard](https://docs.aws.amazon.com/health/latest/ug/getting-started-phd.html) in the *AWS Health User Guide*\.

 ------